Seiko: Seiko 5

 In spite of their association with the brand, not all of these characteristics are universal across the lineup, as certain models have omitted the Day-Date display (such as the SSA333) and/or the 4 o'clock positioning of the crown (such as the SRPG31K1 and the aforementioned SSA333).

 Seiko released many models under the Seiko 5 sub brand, including large and small divers; watches featuring different strap options, such as leather, nylon, or steel; transparent, or sterile case-back versions; and many other variations.
-Today, the Seiko 5 lineup mostly comprises entry-level mechanical watches as an affordable entry point for consumers entering the world of automatic watches.

 Seiko Lord Matic

-The Seiko Lord Matic series of wristwatches was a mid-range sub-luxury watch of the 1970s that featured design innovations such as faceted crystals, colorful dials and sporty bracelets.
+Seiko Lord Matic line of watches was introduced in 1968 and became popular in the 1970s.
+It featured design innovations such as faceted crystals, colorful dials and sporty bracelets.

+Seiko Astron

+The Seiko Astron series is a quartz watch which receives time information and location information from GPS satellites.
+These watches also have a solar panel which means that the battery does not need to be replaced.

 Seiko Presage

 The Seiko Presage series is an all-mechanical lineup, a step up from the entry-level Seiko 5 models.
 It has slightly more elaborate designs and complex movements, such as urushi-lacquer dials, and self-winding movements with power reserve indicators.
 The Presage line watches are usually priced between US$200 to US$3,000.

 Seiko entered a cooperation with the traditional cloisonné maker Ando Cloisonné Company from Nagoya to produce the dial for the limited edition in 2018.